Church of the Sacred Heart, Singapore: Community building

-In 2008, a 7½ storey church community building was built to fulfil the needs of the parish community.
+In 2008, a seven-and-a-half-storey church community building was built to fulfil the needs of the parish community.
 Costing an estimated S$4.5 million, the building was constructed on freehold land and was completed in 2008 with a total floor area of 3,100 square metres.
 It was designed to blend in with the facade and structure of two existing shop-houses.

 The building currently houses meeting, catechism and prayer rooms, a music studio, a cafeteria and refreshment area, priest offices, a religious bookshop, as well as carparks on the 1st, 4th and 5th storeys.
 Directly next to the multi-purpose hall, where the cafeteria is now located, is a chapel, which is now used for weekday Masses celebrated from Monday to Thursday.
 Masses on Friday, as well as special feast days that fall on weekdays continue to be celebrated in the main church building.
-These days include Holy Days of Obligation such as Maundy Thursday, Good Friday and All Souls' Day, among others.
+These days include holy days of obligation such as Maundy Thursday, Good Friday and All Souls' Day, among others.

 Following his appointment as Apostolic Nuncio to Singapore in January 2011, Archbishop Leopoldo Girelli briefly resided in the church's community building, which also acted as the Vatican Embassy in Singapore.